Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 #### Use identity-based authentication

-The web app uses a managed identity to access Key Vault, App Configuration, and Storage.
+The web app uses a managed identity to access Key Vault, App Configuration, and Azure SQL Database.
 There are two types of managed identities to choose from.
 The web app uses a system-assigned managed identity that is tied to lifecycle of the web app.
 You can also use a user-assigned managed-identity that has a lifecycle independent and is reusable across resources with the same access requirements.

 For more information, see: